Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Green's functions and microscopic conservation laws

 In finding \eqref{rho}, the authors of \cite{tang2020microscopic} were very much guided by the analogous form for the AKNS--ZS hierarchy discovered in \cite{harropgriffiths2020sharp}.
 The analogue for KdV was found in \cite{MR3990604}, although this is of little assistance.
 Indeed, these few examples would lead one to believe that the answer will always be a rational function of matrix elements of the diagonal Green's function; this notion is refuted in \cite{MR4320535}.

-Once these densities have been discovered, it is not fundamentally difficult to derive the corresponding current (though it may require considerable labour) becausethe time derivative of the Green's function may be deduced from the Lax pair representation of the flow.
+Once these densities have been discovered, it is not fundamentally difficult to derive the corresponding current (though it may require considerable labour) because the time derivative of the Green's function may be deduced from the Lax pair representation of the flow.
 For example, under the \eqref{DNLS} flow,

 We include this to illustrate the point made in the introduction that (unlike for NLS and mKdV) this change of variables alone does not allow us to treat $q\in L^2$.
 Concretely, we note that for $q\in L^2$ one cannot make sense of the term $|q|^2q$ appearing in the former expression as a distribution.
 This cannot be remedied by the other terms because they are distributions!